3mcd/javelin/docs-src/content/ecs/performance.md

 **Simple `requestAnimationFrame` loop @ 10k entities/tick**
 ![](/perf-raf-ecs.png)

 A custom iterator is implemented in [query.ts](https://github.com/3mcd/javelin/blob/master/packages/ecs/src/query.ts) which re-uses the same iterable instance for each query execution.
-Upgrading to a handwritten iterator from generator functions doubled the speed of iteration and eliminated ~5kb/s worth of garbage accumulation.
+Upgrading to a handwritten iterator from generator functions doubled the speed of iteration and eliminated ~5kb/s worth of garbage accumulation at 60Hz.

 ## Performance Tests